What Do We Mean When We Say "Insight"? A Formal Synthesis of Existing Theory: How are Insights Currently Defined?

-The literature present inconsistent definitions for what constitutes an insight.
-We use these existing definitions to mine the literature for concrete examples of insights, which we recreate using \model\ to demonstrate its applicability to a wide range of data analysis and exploration scenarios.
-For example, \textbf{insights are utterances}.
-In the context of a user study, Saraiya et al. define insight as ``an individual observation about the data by the participant, a unit of discovery,''~\cite{saraiya_insight-based_2005,saraiya_evaluation_2004} which can include ``any data observation that the user mentions'' during in-person lab studies~\cite{saraiya_insight-based_2005,liu_effects_2014,zgraggen_investigating_2018,zgraggen_how_2017}, as well as self-reported insight diaries collected through field studies~\cite{saraiya_insight-based_2006} and competition submissions~\cite{plaisant_promoting_2008}.
-Gomez et al. observe that users may only report a subset of their insights that are relevant to the study at hand~\cite{gomez_insight-_2014}.
-Zgraggen et al. posit that insights may not only be explicitly defined through direct user reporting but also implicitly defined through observation, such as when the user is observed performing an analysis but does not officially report the outcome of this analysis to experimenters~\cite{zgraggen_investigating_2018}.
+Some definitions assert that \textbf{insights are utterances}.
+For example, in the context of a user study, Saraiya et al. define insight as ``an individual observation about the data by the participant, a unit of discovery,''~\cite{saraiya_insight-based_2005,saraiya_evaluation_2004} which can include ``any data observation that the user mentions'' during lab studies~\cite{saraiya_insight-based_2005,liu_effects_2014,zgraggen_investigating_2018,zgraggen2017progressive} and self-reported insight diaries from field studies~\cite{saraiya_insight-based_2006} and competition submissions~\cite{plaisant_promoting_2008}.

+Insights are often categorized by how their calculation supports users' hypotheses, claims, and reflections, pointing to a second definition -- \textbf{insights are data facts}.
+For exmaple, Choe et al. propose eight insight classes, where six classes are statistical in nature (``trend,'' ``correlation,'' ``data summary,'' ``distribution,'' ``outlier'' and ``comparison'') and two are adapted from existing taxonomies (``detail''~\cite{saraiya_insight-based_2005,saraiya_insight-based_2006} and ``self-reflection''~\cite{pousman_casual_2007}).
+Zgraggen et al. propose five insight classes, all of which are statistical in nature~\cite{zgraggen_investigating_2018}: ``shape,'' ``mean,'' ``variance,'' ``correlation,'' and ``ranking''.
+This consistent grouping suggests that statistical representations, i.e., \emph{data facts} may be a core building block of insights.
+Chen et al. formalize the relationship between data facts and insights through their Fact Management Framework~\cite{yang_chen_toward_2009}, which provides a theoretical base for defining insights.

+The prior work also suggests that \textbf{insights are hypotheses and/or evidence.} For example, Sacha et al. argue that users leverage analysis findings primarily as evidence to support, refute, or generate new hypotheses~\cite{sacha_knowledge_2014}.
+To evaluate how study participants perform during open-ended exploration tasks, Gomez et al. label each observed insight from their study as a ``claim,'' i.e., ``a general hypothesis, question, or remark about the data model that is potentially synthesized from multiple observations,'' or as ``evidence,'' such as an observation comprised of ``specific references to data points'' that support the claim~\cite{gomez_insight-_2014}.
+Guo et al.~\cite{guo_case_2016} and Liu and Heer~\cite{liu_effects_2014} adopt a similar evidence- and hypothesis-based framing for insights, respectively.
+Thus, this definition seems to build on the concept of data facts.